rticommunity/rticonnextdds-connector/README.rst

 threaded loop.
 We then introduced support for javascript and python.
 For now the responsibility of protecting calls to the Connector are left to the user.
 This may change in the future.
-In node/javascript this should not be a problem due to the 'callback' style of the language itself.
+In node/javascript this should not be a problem due to the ‘callback’ style of the language itself.
 In python you will have to protect the calls to the connector if you are using different threads.
 For an example, check the python section `Protecting calls to the connector